PostgreSQL Performance Tuning: Optimize Your Database Server

 (6 rows)

 The difference isn’t flagrant here because of the small dataset.
 Real-world queries can be much more noticeable.
-Sometimes, as is the case here, it is best to add an index to avoid the sort altogether.
+Sometimes, it is best to add an index to avoid the sort altogether.

-In order to prevent pathological, runaway queries, set the temp_file_limit parameter.
-A query that generates this much in temporary files is automatically cancelled.
+To prevent pathological, runaway queries, set the temp_file_limit parameter.
+A query that generates this much in temporary files is automatically canceled.

 Another indicator that work_mem is set too low is if a hashing operation is done in batches.
 In this next example, we set work_mem to its lowest possible setting before running the query.
-Then we reset it and run the query again to compare plans.
+Then, we reset it and rerun the query to compare plans.

 demo=# create table t1 (c) as select generate_series(1, 1000000);